 - Contact companies that employ your donors, board members, and volunteers.
 In other words, where you have a personal connection.

 - Consult a company directory like Corporate Affiliations, which provides information on thousands of top companies and their key personnel, so you can find who to approach.
-Check your nearest Foundation Center or library; some offer free access to this database.

 - To find corporate funders and details about their giving programs, consult Foundation Directory Online, our searchable database of U.S. grantmakers.